ledennis/data-structures-and-algorithm-python/Exercises/Chapter_3/Creativity.md

 (b).
 Number of bits in r is log_base2_ofr
 Since m is the size of r, 2^(log_base2_ofr/2) = 2^(4(log_base2_ofr)/8) = 2^(4n)
 and there are O(n) operations, running time is O(n2^(4n))

+## C-3.45
+Since numbers are unique and are in range [0, n-1], that means that any number > n-1 is not in S.
+Running time is O(n), since there can be up to n comparisons against n-1.